-Michael Ren, Director of Innovation (MR): CSC ROBO is a technology and engineering company.
+Michael Ren (MR): CSC ROBO is a technology and engineering company.
 We were founded in Hong Kong in 2019 as a subsidiary of Shun Cheong Engineering Group (SCEG) to focus on installation technology innovation and development for the construction industry.
 Leveraging over six decades of SCEG’s electrical and mechanical (E&M) engineering know-how, CSC ROBO contributes to the industry’s evolution with knowledge of mechanics, automation, robotics, mechatronics, vision and digital modelling.

 Our vision is centred on the three pillars of automation and digitalisation, sustainability and environmental friendliness, and construction and process innovation.

-AO: Tell us about the launch of your new product - the Df Self-Navigating Drilling Robot.
+Tell us about the launch of your new product: the Df Self-Navigating Drilling Robot.

 MR: This product has only just been launched in November 2022.
 It works similarly to our previous drilling machines, however the Df focuses exclusively on ground, as opposed to ceiling drilling.